 People living in rural and remote areas

-The ‘Hen’dhunuge Naasthaa’ School Breakfast Programme was launched in January 2019, as a pilot programme in 25 of the 213 state schools in the country.
-The programme is a collaborative effort from the Education Supervision and Quality Improvement Division (ESQID), School Administration Division, Corporate Service Division, Finance Division and Procurement Division of the MoE.
-The Programme aims to improve learning and increase attention by having well-nourished children in the classrooms.
+The Hen’dhunuge Naasthaa school breakfast programme was launched in January 2019 as a pilot programme in 25 of the 213 state schools in the country.
+The programme is a collaborative effort by the Education Supervision and Quality Improvement Division, School Administration Division, Corporate Service Division, Finance Division and Procurement Division of the Ministry of Education.
+It aims to improve learning and increase attention by having well-nourished children in the classrooms.

 According to UNICEF, the improved national school curriculum is difficult to implement and monitor because islands in the Maldives are scattered across the ocean.

-- Ensures that the policy is implemented in accordance with the designated action plan for implementation.
+- Ensures that the policy is implemented in accordance with the designated action plan for implementation

-- Researches the changes that are made to the registry of teachers and technical staff at Support Units.
+- Researches the changes that are made to the registry of teachers and technical staff at support units

-- Prepares guidelines for schools in order to measure the implementation of this policy.
+- Prepares guidelines for schools to measure the implementation of the Inclusive Education Policy

 - Measures to what extent the policy is revised.